Basic-Integrative-Project/integrative_project/README.md

 ## Coder Management System `Frontend/windows/coders`

 It was designed to manage and display students' (Coders') academic information.
-It allows users to view a general list with averages and access a detailed profile with grades for each module, group, and assigned session[cite: 30, 41, 131, 140].
+It allows users to view a general list with averages and access a detailed profile with grades for each module, group, and assigned session.
 ## API Endpoints

 ### GET /api/coders